roadmonster/e-bank/README.md

     4. GET /{accountId}
     5. GET /{accountId}/transactions
 4. /transaction
-    1. POST /creation
+    1. POST /deposit
+    2. POST /withdraw
+    3. POST /sendReceive
+    4. GET /status

-Each user will have many accounts and each account in one currency.
+#### Each user will have many accounts and each account in one currency.

-Each account will have many transactions.
+#### Each account will have many transactions.